ABOUT BUKIT TIMAH

 Laws and regulations pertaining to real estate transactions are constantly changing, and can often have great monetary impact on a BUYER or SELLER.
 The government agency, Singapore Land Authority (SLA), controls the supply of land for property development by developers.

-As real estate is real property and has a higher price/investment-entry level, it is important that the investor is well-equipped with the necessary market, financial, and legal knowledge for asset protection.
+As real estate is real property and has a higher price/investment-entry level, it is important that the investor is well-equipped with the necessary market, financial, and legal knowledge for asset protection, and avoid complications which may result in penalties.
 It is therefore advisable that a real estate investor seeks professional legal advice, financial advice, and the professional services of a licensed real estate salesperson prior to a real estate transaction in Singapore.

 Most savvy and accredited investors invest in high-end residential, commercial or industrial properties for inflation-hedging, income-generation, and potential asset appreciation.